-Our tournaments are completely free to play in and the prizes are shipped directly to you by TCGPlayer.com (there’s absolutely no catch), but premium members get larger prizes!
+Registration is free and the prizes are real, shipped directly to you by TCGPlayer.com (there’s absolutely no catch), but premium members get larger prizes!

 As usual, these prizes come courtesy of TCGplayer.com in partnership with PokeBeach!
 Be sure to check them out for the best prices on Pokemon cards!